tensorflow/java/README.md

 ### Individual dependencies

-With this option, you must first add an unclassified dependency to `tensorflow-core-api` and then add one or multiple native dependencies to this same artifact with a classifier targeting a specific platform.
+With this option, you must first add a dependency to `tensorflow-core-api` and then one or multiple dependencies to `tensorflow-core-native` with a classifier targeting a specific platform.
 This option is preferred as it minimize the size of your application by only including the TensorFlow builds you need, at the cost of being more restrictive.

-While TensorFlow Java can be compiled for [multiple platforms](https://github.com/tensorflow/java/blob/dc64755ee948c71f1321be27478828a51f1f3cf7/tensorflow-core/pom.xml#L54), only binaries for the followings are being **supported and distributed** by this project:
+While TensorFlow Java can be compiled for [multiple platforms](https://github.com/tensorflow/java/blob/master/tensorflow-core/pom.xml#L54), only binaries for the followings are being **supported and distributed** by this project:

 - `linux-x86_64`: Linux platforms on Intel chips
 - `linux-x86_64-gpu`: Linux platforms on Intel chips with Cuda GPU support
 - `macosx-x86_64`: MacOS X platforms on Intel chips
 - `windows-x86_64`: Windows platforms on Intel chips
-- `windows-x86_64-gpu`: Windows platforms on Intel chips with Cuda GPU support

 *Note: No binaries are distributed to run TensorFlow Java on machines with Apple Silicon chips (`macosx-arm64`), these should be build from sources.
 See [here](CONTRIBUTING.md#apple-silicon) for more details.*